Concurrent lines on del Pezzo surfaces of degree one: Proof of Theorem

 In this section we prove Theorem \ref{thm1}.
 We first determine which cliques in~$G$ may correspond to sets of exceptional curves intersecting on the ramification curve of~$\varphi$ (Remark~\ref{partners}).
 We then show that the automorphism group of $G$ acts transitively on certain cliques of that form (Proposition~\ref{transitief}), which allows us to reduce to specific curves on $X$.
 In Proposition~\ref{key1}, which is key to the proof of Theorem \ref{thm1}, we show that seven specific curves are not concurrent.

-\begin{remark}From Remark \ref{rem} it follows that there is a bijection between planes in $\mathbb{P}^3$ that are tritangent to the branch curve of $\varphi$ and do not contain the vertex of~$Q$, and pairs of exceptional curves $e_1,e_2$ with $e_1\cdot e_2=3$.
+\begin{remark} From Remark \ref{rem} it follows that there is a bijection between planes in $\mathbb{P}^3$ that are tritangent to the branch curve of $\varphi$ and do not contain the vertex of~$Q$, and pairs of exceptional curves $e_1,e_2$ with $e_1\cdot e_2=3$.
 Using this, we can find an upper bound for the number of exceptional curves that are concurrent in a point on the ramification curve.
 Let $P$ be a point on the branch curve of $\varphi$.
 From Lemma~4.5 in \cite{TVAV09}, it follows that over a field of characteristic unequal to 2, there are at most 7 planes that are tangent to the branch curve at $P$ and two other points.
 Moreover, Niels Lubbes gave us the insight that exactly one of those planes contains the vertex of $Q$, so we find an upper bound of 6 planes that are tritangent to the branch curve, that contain $P$, and that do not contain the vertex of $Q$.
 This gives an upper bound of 12 exceptional curves that contain the point $\varphi^{-1}(P)$ on the ramification curve of $\varphi$, if char $k\neq2$. \end{remark}

 \begin{remark} From Remark \ref{rem} it follows that a maximal set of exceptional curves that are concurrent in a point on the ramification curve consists of exceptional curves and their partners, hence has even size.
-Moreover, from Lemma \ref{intersecting} (iv) it follows that such a clique only has edges of weights 1 and 3.
+Moreover, since the weights in such a clique are positive, from Lemma \ref{intersecting} (iv) it follows that such a clique only has edges of weights 1 and 3.
 We conclude that all cliques in $G$ corresponding to a maximal set of exceptional curves that are concurrent in a point on the ramification curve are of the form \end{remark}

 Let $W$ be the group of permutations of $C$ that preserve the intersection pairing, and recall that $W$ is isomorphic to the Weyl group of the $E_8$ root system.

 \begin{proposition} For $n\in\{2,3,5,6,7,8\}$, the group $W$ acts transitively on the set $K_n$. \end{proposition} \begin{proof} This is Proposition 5.10 in \cite{WvL}. \end{proof}